bad6e/portfolios/students/bret_doucette/20151120-bret-doucette-m3.markdown

 **Description**

 PlaneBlame is a Ruby on Rails web application that tracks the on-time percentage of the major US airlines at the major US airports.
+I used background workers and Ajax to obtain and display the data.

 **Evaluation Comments**